mg3994/ZoomCar-backend/README.md

 # <span style="color:red"> Tech Stack Used: </span>

-We have used EJS, CSS, Advance JavaScript, JSON Server, Fetch Web API, Import/Export, Paytm Payment API, Google API and Express MongoDb Atlas realtime storage for building this Project.
+We have used EJS, CSS, Advance JavaScript, Paytm Payment API, Google API and Express MongoDb Atlas realtime storage for building this Project.
 We also used tools like GitHub for collaboration of our project, Slack & Zoom as means of a communication channel.